Some Fundamental Theorems in Mathematics: Algebra

 \section{Algebra}

-A {\bf polynomial} is a complex valued function of the form $f(x) = a_0 + a_1 x + \cdots + a_n x^n$, where the entries $a_k$ are in the complex plane $\CC$.
-The space of all polynomials is denoted $\CC[x]$.
+A {\bf polynomial} is a complex-valued function of the form $f(x) = a_0 + a_1 x + \cdots + a_n x^n$, where the entries $a_k$ are in the complex plane $\CC$.
+The space of all polynomials is denoted by $\CC[x]$.
 The largest non-negative integer $n$ for which $a_n \neq 0$ is called the {\bf degree} of the polynomial.
 Degree $1$ polynomials are {\bf linear}, degree $2$ polynomials are called {\bf quadratic} etc. The {\bf fundamental theorem of algebra} is \satz{ Every $f \in \CC[x]$ of degree $n$ can be factored into $n$ linear factors. }

-This result was anticipated in the 17th century, proven first by Carl Friedrich Gauss and finalized in 1920 by Alexander Ostrowski who fixed a topological mistake in Gauss proof.
-The theorem assures that the field of complex numbers $\CC$ is algebraically closed.
+This result was anticipated during the 17th century.
+The first author to assert that any n'th degree polynomial has a root is Peter Roth in 1600 \cite{Carrera1992}.
+This was proven first by Carl Friedrich Gauss and finalized in 1920 by Alexander Ostrowski who fixed a topological mistake in Gauss proof.
+The theorem assures that the field of complex numbers $\CC$ is {\bf algebraically closed}.
 For history and many proofs see \cite{FineRosenberger}.